How to Create a Healthy School Foodservice Program

 Creating Excitement in Your School Foodservice Program

-For Klinkoski, all of this builds on classroom nutrition education driven by The OrganWise Guys (OWG).
+For Klinkoski, who works with students in suburban Grand Rapids, Michigan, all of this builds on classroom nutrition education driven by The OrganWise Guys (OWG).
 OWG is a comprehensive preschool and elementary school curriculum built around a group of engaging characters that personify the major organs of the body.

 These characters empower the children to be “smart from the inside out” by teaching them about the negative impact of poor nutrition and lack of physical activity on each individual organ.